Instructions and forms

 The request for a statement with the required appendices should be submitted by email as one PDF file (preferably in text-format, not scanned)) to the address:

 tuetto (at) uef.fi

-The request should be sent at latest two weeks before the next meeting of the Committee.
+The request should be sent according to the deadlines set by the Committee.